KxSystems/docs/docs/kb/filesystemTestByNano.md

 There were two minor test cases where ext4 was faster.
-The first, "`replace tiny`" `(.[ftinyReplace;();:;tinyVec]`), involves overwriting a very small vector.
-This discrepancy is considered negligible, as the operation is not representative of typical, performance-critical kdb+ workloads.
+The first, "`replace tiny`", involves overwriting a very small vector.
+This is a very fast operation anyway, so the discrepancy is negligible.
+Also, the operation is not representative of typical, performance-critical kdb+ workloads.
 The second, "`sync column after parted attribute/sort`", also showed ext4 ahead.
 However, the absolute time difference was minimal, making its impact on overall application performance insignificant in most practical scenarios.

 ### Read